tedelm/RogueFlight/README.md

-PID changes requires these cli cmdlets or change in OSD
+Rate, PID or Filter changes in Betaflight Configurator requires these cli cmdlets or change in OSD

 ```
 set p_pitch = 45